 The basic accounting certificate is designed to provide students with specific accounting, computer and related business skills for entry into business or industry.
 Upon completion of the basic accounting certificate, students will have sufficient skills to obtain jobs as accounts receivable clerks, accounts payable clerks, accounting technicians, bookkeepers or payroll clerks.
 For more information, contact Lynn Hedge at (603) 271-6484 x4202.
-This program is available days and evenings.
 This program is financial aid eligible.
-To be eligible for federal financial aid, students must submit an official, final high school transcript, or the equivalent documentation that demonstrates high school completion, to the NHTI Admissions Office.
 Complete this degree during the day, evening or online.